consysT-project/consysT-code/README.md

 * **consistency-checker**: Implements the type annotations and the information flow analysis using the Checker framework.
-    * **consistency-checker-test**: Unit tests for the consistency checker.
+    * **consistency-checker-test**: Unit tests for checking information flow with the consistency checker.
 (Has its own maven module, because it needs to be compiled using the consistency checker as annotation processor).
-* **consistency-store**: Implements distributed data store bindings (e.g. for Cassandra) for types with consistency annotations.
+* **consistency-store**: Implements distributed data store bindings (e.g. for Cassandra)
+    for types with consistency annotations.
+    * **consistency-store-test**: Unit tests for checking information flow in the store API usage.
 * **store-integration-demo**: Examples how the type annotations are used in combination with a replicated datastore.